 Paris is without a doubt one of the most beautiful cities in the world, if not the most beautiful city in world.
-There are endless photo opportunities in Paris, from the Eiffel Tower to your regular street.
+There are endless photo opportunities in Paris, from hotels with views of the Eiffel Tower to your regular Parisian streets.
 Whether you are interested in portraits, landscape or the perfect Instagram photos, Paris is a photographers dream.

 In this article you will learn where the most instagrammable places in Paris are, tips on how to get there, what to do in the area and of course, photography tips to make sure you walk away with the best photo.